 In this type of procedure, the cement is injected without the previous creation of a cavity and the delivery of cement is less contained compared to the balloon technique.
-All augmentation techniques produce stabilization of the fracture and help protect against further collapse of the treated vertebra, thereby preventing further kyphosis commonly seen as a result of severely wedged progressive fractures.
+All augmentation techniques produce stabilization of the vertebral fracture and help protect against further collapse of the treated vertebra, thereby preventing further kyphosis commonly seen as a result of severely wedged progressive fractures.
 The development of a kyphotic wedge collapse, will shift the center of gravity forward to the anterior third of the vertebral bodies above and below the fractured level(s), therefore increasing the incidence of future fractures especially in osteoporosis.

-Many times, a fracture is not symptomatic and the patient will develop more fractures in the future that will show incidentally in random x-rays.
+Many times, a vertebral fracture is not symptomatic and the patient will develop more fractures in the future that will show incidentally in random x-rays.
 The injection of cement significantly improves pain and function, but does not reduce the risk of more fractures in the future.
 Especially if the fracture is already wedged prior to the treatment.
 Treating the fracture early in the presentation, may prevent this trend.
 Approximately 90% of patients with vertebral compression fractures (VCFs) who do not respond to conservative treatment or who continue to have severe pain will benefit from Vertebral Augmentation techniques.
 VCFs may be caused by osteoporosis, spinal tumors, multiple myeloma, and metastatic bone disease.

 Vertebroplasty was first performed in France in 1984, and has been widely used in the United States since the mid-1990s.
 It is performed on an outpatient basis under local anesthesia and mild sedation, saving patients and insurers the greater cost of overnight hospital stays.